 Estimate DNS queries per month (Route 53 query volume)

-Method 1: From Route 53 hosted zone metrics (fastest)
+Method 1: Start with authoritative Route 53 metrics

 - Use query count metrics per hosted zone and roll up to a month.